UBC-MDS/DSCI532-Group16/doc/reflection-milestone2.md

 -   Addition of a few more meaningful charts of different types to bring to life more analysis from the data.

+-   Update the drop down to be a multi-selection dropdown.

 -   2 way integration between map and some charts, ie when states are selected from the map, the chart use those selections as a filter.